NeptuneMagicSauce/CatPi/README.md

   so it will not be detected by logEvent() and yet logEvent() needs to call updateLogFile() otherwise it would have the wrong log file
+- plots: have a horizontal marker at every 5 grams